 Sometimes, an interesting story circles around your backyard before it finally finds you.
-Join Tunali Mukherjee as she explores the northern-most village of India, Turtuk, in Ladakh.
+Join Tunali Mukherjee as she explores the northern-most Indian village of Turtuk, Ladakh.

 Turtuk has her location to thank for her unique identity.
-The northern-most village of India, Turtuk is exotic even for many local Ladakhis.
+The northern-most Indian village of Turtuk, Ladakh is exotic even for many local Ladakhis.
 In fact, Turtuk was initially part of Pakistan, and was incorporated into India and Ladakh only after the 1971 Indo-Pak war.
 The journey to the village translates into a three-hour drive beyond the sand dunes of Nubra and down the deep valleys of Karakoram, where the Shyok River rushes to keep her date with the mighty Indus on the other side of the border.
 This road also leads to the Siachen Glacier, which at a height of more than 20,000 ft, is the world’s highest battlefield.
 The various army checkpoints you pass on your way to Turtuk is a reminder of how close you’re getting to the Line of Control.
 Only 12 kms further and you’ll be on foreign land.
-And it is this milieu that the 1,000-odd residents of Turtuk call home.
+And it is this milieu that the 1,000-odd residents the village of Turtuk, Ladakh, call home.

 Back in the village, it is evident that you’ve stepped into a land that has a code of its own.
 While Julley can still earn you a bashful smile from a passing child, train your camera on her and she’ll quickly dodge out of the frame.
 Any attempt at conversing with the locals is bound to be brief, more out of shyness than a lack of interest.
 There is, however, one wild card entry into the heart of Turtuk.
 Ask anyone, “Can you show me to Kacho Khan’s house, please?” and you’ll soon have your very own entourage leading you to a rickety green door.
 A helpful local may even knock on the door for you, for good measure.